 If you don’t adapt your training to suit modern employees, you risk incredibly high turnover rates and loss of revenue.
 Gallup estimates that millennial turnover costs the US economy $30.5 billion each year.
 So be sure to consider the growing millennial population when designing your learning programmes!

 How do we know all of this?
 Well, we’ve watched our clients’ engagement levels skyrocket with our social learning platform.
 Want to find out how our award-winning learning tech can do the same for you and your learners?
-Then sign up for a demo of The Knowledge Arcade!
+Then sign up for a demo of Growth Engineering Learning App!